Brain inspired Neural Network (BINN) Lab

 Neuro-inspired Technology: Design and develop brain inspired/informed neural networks that can be trained for visual cognition and decision making.
 Towards this, we use Spiking Neural Networks (SNN) that have, thus far, been implemented on the SpiNNaker neuromorphic platform.
 Alongside, we are now looking into computation on GPU.

 The PI is a visiting researcher at the University of Manchester and continues to collaborate with the SpiNNaker team.
-Several ongoing projects are in collaboration with Dr. Teresa Serrano Gotarredona, Seville, Spain; Prof. Nik Kasabov's team at New Zealand, Europe and UK; Prof. Dr. Venkat Subramaniam and his team at Nimhans, Bengaluru, India; Ms Aiswarya Subramanian, Microsoft Research, Bengaluru, India; Dr. Joy Bose, Ericsson Global AI Accelerator, Bengaluru, India.
+Several ongoing projects are in collaboration with Dr. Teresa Serrano Gotarredona, Seville, Spain; Prof. Nik Kasabov, University of Auckland, KEDRI, New Zealand; Prof. Dr. Venkat Subramaniam and his team at Nimhans, Bengaluru, India; Ms Aiswarya Subramanian, Microsoft Research, Bengaluru, India; Dr. Joy Bose, Ericsson Global AI Accelerator, Bengaluru, India.
 We have been functional since January 2019.

 We take pride in several successful undergraduate (UG) student projects that have resulted into publications at international conferences (see here).
 We have facilitated and supported the UG students to attend (virtually) and present (oral, poster) in these conferences, providing them useful exposure.